sitrox/workhorse/README.md

          true
        end
      end
+     ```

 ## Exception handling

-Per default, exceptions occurring in a worker thread will only be visible in the respective log file, usually `production.log`.
-If you'd like to perform specific actions when an exception arises, set the global option `on_exception` to a callback of your linking, e.g.:
+By default, exceptions occurring in a worker thread will only be visible in the
+respective log file, usually `production.log`.
+If you'd like to perform specific
+actions when an exception arises, set the global option `on_exception` to a
+callback of your liking, e.g.:

 ```ruby
 # config/initializers/workhorse.rb